Hamid Hayat is still in Jail

 Rudy

 I watched and admired a movie called “Rudy” several years ago.
-It’s the true story about a devoted Notre Dame football fan named Rudy Ruettiger, who saved up his money and enrolled in Notre Dame so he could try out for the football team.
+It’s the “true” story about a devoted Notre Dame football fan named Rudy Ruettiger, who saved up his money and enrolled in Notre Dame so he could try out for the football team.
 He tried out and practiced hard and trained with determination and sucked up to the entire football department for four years and got to be a second-stringer, without once getting a chance to play.
-Finally, in his last year, he was allowed on the field for one play, in the last minute of a game that was already decided.
+Finally, in his last year, his teammates all threw their sweaters onto the coach’s desk and declared that they would not play if Rudy was not put onto the field.
+So he was allowed on the field– for one play– in the last minute of a game that was already decided.

 I thought the film was intentionally funny.
 I thought it did a reasonably good job of showing how Rudy wasted four years of his life under a delusion.
 I thought most people watching the film would realize that if Rudy had devoted half the energy he gave to the Notre Dame football team to almost any other pursuit, he would have had something important and meaningful or even beautiful to show for it.